Minority stress: Minority status and distal stressors

 The first tenet of minority stress theory holds that being in a minority group is associated with increased exposure to distal stressors, such as prejudice and discrimination.
 Indeed, despite significant improvement over the past several decades, numerous studies have confirmed that minority individuals continue to face high rates of distal stressors.
 For example, in large-scale national surveys, LGBTQ+ individuals report high rates of prejudice and discrimination across the lifespan.
-One survey found that one-fourth of LGB adults have experienced victimization related to their sexual orientation, and another found that as many as 90% of LGBTQ+ youth report hearing prejudiced remarks at school.
+One survey found that one-fourth of LGBT adults have experienced victimization related to their sexual orientation, and another found that as many as 90% of LGBTQ+ youth report hearing prejudiced remarks at school.
 Similarly, up to 60% of African Americans report experiencing distal stressors throughout their lives, ranging from social rejection at school to housing discrimination and employment discrimination.
 In one study, 37 African American respondents recalled over 100 discrete experiences with racist prejudice in a two-year period.
 In another study, 98% of Black participants reported experiencing at least one incidence of prejudice in the past year.

 Rates of exposure to distal stressors are much higher among racial and sexual minorities than among majority individuals.
 For example, LGBTQ+ adults are twice as likely to recall experiencing prejudice throughout their lives compared to heterosexuals, and LGBTQ+ youth report significantly higher rates of prejudice and discrimination compared to their heterosexual and cisgender peers.
 In one carefully controlled study, researchers compared rates of victimization among LGBTQ+ youth and their heterosexual siblings, and they found significantly higher rates of abuse among the LGBTQ+ individuals.
 Comparing rates of perceived discrimination among African American and White individuals, researchers have found large differences in reports of discrimination: 30.9% of Whites reported experiencing "major discrimination" throughout their lives compared to 48.9% of African Americans.
 Similarly, 3.4% of Whites reported experiencing discrimination "often" in their lives, compared to 24.8% of African Americans.
 Thus, collectively, research suggests that minority individuals face frequent exposure to distal stressors compared to their majority group counterparts.

 Minority status and proximal stressors

 Proximal stressors are internal processes that are presumed to occur following exposure to distal stressors.
-Examples of proximal stressors include fear of rejection, rumination (psychology) on previous experiences with prejudice, and distaste for one's own minority group following a prejudice event.
+Examples of proximal stressors include fear of rejection, rumination on previous experiences with prejudice, and distaste for one's own minority group following a prejudice event.
 Most research on this topic focuses on either sexual minorities or African Americans, and it is unclear whether the proximal stress processes are conceptually similar between these two groups.
 Thus, it is necessary to review proximal stress processes separately for sexual minority and African American populations.